mako-framework/docs/05_databases_nosql/01_redis.md

 });
 ```

-You can stop the monitor by returning `false` from your monitor closure.
+You can stop the monitor at any time by returning `false` from your monitor closure.

 > Note that he connection is closed as soon as the monitor closure returns `false`.